Monsters vs. Aliens (franchise): Monsters vs. Aliens (2009)

-Cancelled sequel
+Unproduced sequel

 Despite its success in the United States market, DreamWorks Animation's CEO, Jeffrey Katzenberg was quoted in the Los Angeles Times that a sequel would not be made because of the film's weak performance in some key international markets.
 "There was enough of a consensus from our distribution and marketing folks in certain parts of the world that 'doing a sequel' would be pushing a boulder up a hill."
-After the release of Megamind, Katzenberg commented Shark Tale, Monsters vs. Aliens, and Megamind: "All shared an approach and tone and idea of parody, and did not travel well internationally.
+After the release of Megamind, Katzenberg commented these sequels: "All shared an approach and tone and idea of parody, and did not travel well internationally.
 We don't have anything like that coming on our schedule now."

 Television special

-Monsters vs Aliens: Mutant Pumpkins from Outer Space (2009)
+Monsters vs. Aliens: Mutant Pumpkins from Outer Space (2009)

 Mutant Pumpkins from Outer Space is a 2009 Halloween special, directed by Peter Ramsey.
 It premiered in Ireland on RTÉ One on October 26, 2009, and aired in USA on the NBC channel on October 28, 2009.
 The special was first released on DVD in the UK on September 27, 2010, exclusive to Tesco stores, and in US it was released on September 13, 2011, and on September 27, 2011, along with Scared Shrekless.
 It was released on DVD and Blu-ray on August 28, 2012, as part of Shrek's Thrilling Tales (DreamWorks Spooky Stories).

 After saving the day from Gallaxhar's wrath, Susan and her fellow monsters go back to Susan's home in Modesto, California; just in time for Halloween celebrations.
 Susan spends time with her parents, while the other monsters join in trick-or-treating and collect a large amount of candy.
 Later, it is revealed that the monsters came to destroy mutant pumpkins disguised as Jack-o-lanterns.
 When the pumpkins begin to eat children's candies to grow larger, the monsters and children defeat them by throwing excessive candy to bloat them up and explode them.
 But, in a twist ending, some of the pumpkin "blood" (a green goo that mutated the ordinary pumpkins) falls into a planting of carrots, causing a mutant carrot to be formed.